Historic Candler Park

 Will design review in a Historic District will prevent me from making renovations and expanding my home as needed?

 Renovations in keeping with character of a historic property are encouraged and assistance from the historic preservation staff is available.
 There are many ways to expand a house without dramatically altering its historic integrity.
+Specifics would be figured out in the process of neighborhood input and workshopping to draft potential regulations.

 Will interior work be regulated by the Historic District?